SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 5. Do all content images have a descriptive alt attribute?
 Decorative images, alt=""?

-6. Is there exactly one <link rel="canonical"> with a full URL pointing to the current page?
+6. Is there exactly one <link rel="canonical"> with a full URL pointing to the current page (or its master version)?

 7. Are all hreflang tags bidirectional and using absolute URLs with valid language codes?